 Your percentile score is also an important metric when you get your LSAT score report.
 Your percentile score shows law schools where you placed relative to all the other test-takers on that date.
 If you’re in the 80th percentile, it means that you scored higher than 80% of the other test-takers in your cohort, and the comparison is the same for each number, from the highest (90th percentile = 90%) to the lowest (20 or 30th percentile).
 If you come out in any percentile lower than 50, you should consider taking the test again.

 The best possible LSAT score is 180; a perfect score.
-Very few people have gotten a perfect score, but anyone who scores within the 90th percentile has done exceptionally well and will be guaranteed a spot in law school.
-However, you must pay attention to other aspects of your application.
+Very few people have gotten a perfect score, but anyone who scores within the 90th percentile has done exceptionally well and will significantly increase their chances of admission - barring some crazy red flags in the application.
+So, you must pay attention to other aspects of your application.
 A rushed, poorly-written personal statement may not sink your application completely, but it will make the admissions committee question whether you lack other essential skills associated with being a law student.
 They may even invite you to a law school interview to get the full story from you.

 A competitive LSAT score depends on which school you are applying to, as the elite, Ivy League colleges in the US and the best law schools in Canada have different criteria for what is considered a competitive score than mid-range schools.
 The LSAT range for the top 5 law schools according to law school rankings was between 160-175 for their most recent incoming class.
 But if you are applying to the easiest law schools to get into your LSAT score can be within the range of 150 and 160 to be considered competitive.